artefactual/atom-docs/user-manual/access-content/clipboard.rst

 The :term:`Clipboard` is a :term:`user interface` element that allows users to select records while searching and browsing, and add them to a list (the "clipboard"), for later review or further action.
-Authenicated users (i.e. those logged in) can also perform CSV exports of Clipboard results via the user interface.
+All users can also perform exports of Clipboard results via the user interface - for more information, see:

+* :ref:`xml-export-clipboard`
+* :ref:`csv-export-clipboard`

 Currently the Clipboard is only available for use with :term:`archival descriptions <archival description>`, :term:`authority records <authority record>`, and :term:`archival institutions <archival institution>`.
+Clipboard pin icons are also available on the Inventory list page, and the Description updates page.
+For more information, see:

+* :ref:`browse-hierarchy-inventory`
+* :ref:`search-updates`

 Additionally, the clipboard is **session-based** - meaning that it does not persist between user sessions.
 When you close your browser, any results on